Uniqueness of Limit Models in Classes with Amalgamation: Introduction

-The notion of type as a set of formulas, does not seem to be as nicely behaved as in first-order logic.
-Thus we need a replacement which was introduced by Shelah in \cite{Sh 394}, in order to avoid confusion with the classical notion following \cite{Gr2} we call this newer, different notion \emph{Galois-type}.
+The notion of type as a set of formulas, even when the class is described in some infinitary logic, does not behave as nicely as in first-order logic.
+A replacement was introduced by Shelah in \cite{Sh 394}.
+In order to avoid confusion between this and the classical, syntactic notion, we will use the terminology in \cite{Gr2} and call this alternative notion the \emph{Galois type}.

 Since in this paper we deal only with AECs with the AP property, the notion of Galois type has a simpler definition than in the general case.

 \begin{definition}[Galois types] Suppose that $\K$ has the AP. \begin{enumerate} \item Given $M\in\K$ consider the action of $\aut M$ on $\C$, for an element $a\in |\C|$ let $\tp(a/M)$ denote the \emph{Galois type of $a$ over $M$} which is defined as the orbit of $a$ under $\aut M$.